jitsi/handbook/docs/dev-guide/android-sdk.md

 ##### TOGGLE_SCREEN_SHARE
 Sets the state of the localParticipant screen share according to the `enabled` parameter.
-Expect an `enabled` key on the intent extra with a boolean value.
+Expects an `enabled` key on the intent extra with a boolean value.

 ##### RETRIEVE_PARTICIPANTS_INFO
 Signals the SDK to retrieve a list with the participant's information.
 The SDK will emit a PARTICIPANTS_INFO_RETRIEVED event.